 where each $A_{g}$ is a Banach subspace of $A$ and $A_{g}A_{h}\subseteq A_{gh}$.
 An element $a\in A_{g} , g\in G $ is called a homogenous element, it is called nontrivial homogenous if $a\in A_{g}$ where $g\neq e$.
 When $G=Z_{2}$ and $A=A_{0}\bigoplus A_{1}$, an element of $A_{1}$ is called an odd element.
 A morphism $\alpha: A \rightarrow A$ is called a graded morphism provided that $\alpha(A_{g})\subseteq A_{g}$ for all $g \in G$.
 Let $A$ be a $G$-graded Banach algebra and $H$ be a normal subgroup of $G$.
 Then there is an induced $G/H$-graded structure for $A$ with

-Let $G$ be Abelian and $a$ be a nontrivial homogenous element of a $G$- graded Banach algebra, then for some positive integer $n$, there is a $Z_{n}$-graded structure for $A$ such that $a$ is a nontrivial homogenous element of $A$ as a $Z_{n}$-graded algebra.
-This can be proved by induction on order of $G$ as follows: Let $G$ be a finite Abelian group and $g\in G$ where $g \neq e$.
+The following proposition is used in the proof of our main theorem: \begin{pro1} Let $G$ be Abelian and $a$ be a nontrivial homogenous element of a $G$- graded Banach algebra, then for some positive integer $n$, there is a $Z_{n}$-graded structure for $A$ such that $a$ is a nontrivial homogenous element of $A$ as a $Z_{n}$-graded algebra. \end{pro1}

+\begin{proof} This can be proved by induction on order of $G$ as follows: The first step of the induction is obvious sine the only group of order 2 is $Z_{2}$.
+Let $G$ be a finite Abelian group and $g\in G$ where $g \neq e$.
 If $G$ is not a cyclic group, then there is a subgroup $H$ which does not contain $g$, so $a$ is a nontrivial homogenous element of the induced $G/H$-graded structure for $A$.
 Now the order of $G/H$ is strictly less than the order of $G$.
-So the assertion can be proved by induction on order of $G$.
-Note that the existence of a $Z_{n}$-graded structure for a Banach algebra $A$ is equivalent to existence of a bounded multiplicative operator $T : A \rightarrow A$ with $T^{n}=Id$.
+So an induction argument on order of $G$ completes the proof. \end{proof} Note that the existence of a $Z_{n}$-graded structure for a Banach algebra $A$ is equivalent to existence of a bounded multiplicative operator $T : A \rightarrow A$ with $T^{n}=Id$.
 For any such operator, we choose a root of unity $\lambda\neq 1$ and observe that the decomposition

 is a $Z_{n}$-graded structure.
 Conversely for the grading $A=\bigoplus_{i=0}^{n-1} A_{i}$, the following multiplicative operator $T$ satisfies $T^{n}=Id$

 \\